 An acute bleeding in the joint will lead to pain and swelling of the joint resulting in distention of the joint capsule.
 This causes pain which decreases only when the bleeding stops.

-On examination, the joint involved would assume position where it is in minimum discomfort which would also be position of minimum pressure.
+On examination, the joint involved would assume a position where it is in minimum discomfort which would also be the position of minimum pressure.

 The intense pain of acute hemarthrosis subsides rapidly after the administration of factor VIII or IX.